Lavansh69/veritasai/README.md

 ## 🎯 What is VeritasAI?

 VeritasAI is a production-grade deepfake detection platform that analyses images, videos, and audio for AI-generated manipulation.
-Upload any suspicious media and get a detailed forensic report in seconds — including Grad-CAM heatmaps showing exactly where the AI spotted manipulation.
+Upload any suspicious media and get a detailed forensic report in the seconds — including Grad-CAM heatmaps showing exactly where the AI spotted manipulation.

 **Built to detect deepfakes shared on WhatsApp, Instagram, and Telegram.**